Lifemark: Production

-Lifemark is the Kendrick brothers' eighth film, the fifth through their subsidiary Kendrick Brothers Productions, their first adaptation of a true story, and their first film since Flywheel not to be distributed by Sony Pictures Releasing.
-Their initial five films were created under Sherwood Pictures.
 Kirk Cameron approached the Kendricks, with whom he had previously worked on Fireproof, to produce the movie after seeing David's story depicted in I Lived on Parker Avenue.
 For the time jump, the filmmakers chose to use two sets of actors to play David's birth parents, while de-aging techniques to depict David's adoptive parents.
 "Kirk Cameron looks like a 50-year-old and a (roughly) 30-year-old – all in the same film," Crosswalk.com observed.
 Coles was involved in the creative process, being invited by the producers to help evaluate actresses who would play her, and Long subsequently spent time with Coles preparing for the role.
 A novelization by Chris Fabry (ISBN 978-1496461278) was released by Tyndale House approximately one month before the film's release.

 Alex Kendrick said that they could not secure distribution because the film concerned abortion, which Cameron attributed to studios' cowardice.
 In an interview with Baptist Press, executive producer Stephen Kendrick noted that "Lifemark doesn’t focus in on the dark side of abortion, it focuses in on the positive beautiful side of adoption."
 Anti-abortion organizations such as Live Action have used the film as a jumping off point to criticize abortion.